ScalingIntelligence/Archon/archon/mix_eval/README.md

 The [MixEval](https://github.com/Psycoy/MixEval) and [MixEval-Hard](https://github.com/Psycoy/MixEval) benchmark are updated periodically every few months.
 This code uses the version populated in the HF dataset [here](https://huggingface.co/datasets/MixEval/MixEval).

-## An Overview of MixEval and MixEval-Hard

-**MixEval** is an approach that bridges the gap between real-world user queries and efficient, reproducible evaluation by leveraging user queries mined from the web and matching them with similar queries from existing benchmarks.
-MixEval is also the proposed benchmark built with this approach.

-**MixEval-Hard** is the hard version of MixEval, designed to enhance the benchmark's ability to distinguish strong models.
-It is sampled from MixEval based on model evaluation results, with a higher probability of selecting harder queries.
-To address distribution deviation, MixEval-Hard introduces a rejective sampling process to ensure that the distribution of MixEval-Hard aligns with that of wild queries.

-Dynamic evaluation is introduced to mitigate the contamination issue.
-The data points in MixEval and MixEval-Hard are periodically updated using a fast, stable pipeline, which performs benchmark mixture with a different batch of wild queries from the same distribution, showing low variance (0.36 Std. on a 0-100 scale) and significant version difference (85% unique query ratio).

-**MixEval offers five significant advantages for practitioners:**

-- Accurate model ranking, demonstrated by a 0.96 correlation with Chatbot Arena1.
-- Fast, cheap and reproducible execution, requiring only 6% the time and cost of MMLU and with no dependence on human input.
-- Dynamic benchmarking enabled by low-effort and stable updating mechanism.
-- A comprehensive and less biased query distribution, as it bases queries on a large-scale web corpus.
-- A fair grading process, ensured by the ground-truth-based grading mechanism.

 ## Generate answers

 You will have to generate your answers for MixEval or MixEval-Hard using `gen_answers.py` from the archon subdirectory (the parent folder of this folder).
 An Example of how to do that will be to run this script.